swans-one/IntroToJulia/Readme.md

 semantics of the Julia language and second worked through an example problem.

-Included in the `source` directory of this repository are two versions of two files.
+Included in the `IntroToJulia` directory of this repository are two versions of two files.
 BasicJulia.ipynb, BasicJulia.jl, FindingPi.ipynb, FindingPi.jl.
 These files are described below.

 BasicJulia
 ----------